 It is this and it is far more than this.
 The legal-political works undercut the entire basis of Anthroposophy.

 Once again, Anthroposophy was intended as a means to render Christ available to humanity through a modern ‘scientific’ form of gnosis – sans need of faith or Church.
-Indeed, Steiner was highly critical of Catholicism, suggesting that it would have been better if the Catholic Church had perished at the onset of modernity, hundreds of years ago.
+Indeed, Steiner was highly critical of Catholicism, suggesting it would have been better had the Catholic Church perished at the onset of modernity, hundreds of years ago.